albar965/littlenavmap-manual/en/FLIGHTPLANFMT.md

 ### GPX {#flight-plan-formats-gpx}

-GPX not a flight plan format.
+GPX is not a flight plan format.

 The GPS Exchange Format can be read by Google Earth and most other GIS applications.